 About Enforcers

 The HUMAN Enforcer is a lightweight SDK that’s responsible for the enforcement functionality in HUMAN Applications Protection products.
-After the HUMAN Sensor collects and analyzes user signals on your application, it sends an encrypted cookie with a risk score to the Enforcer.
+After the HUMAN Sensor collects and analyzes user signals on your application, it sends a cookie with a risk score to the Enforcer.
 Based on this score, the Enforcer decides whether to allow or block the request.
 The Enforcer also asynchronously reports its decision to the HUMAN Detector so that our model can continuously improve.

 In some cases, this cookie may be missing or invalid.
 In that case, the Enforcer sends a synchronous request using HUMAN’s Risk API with data about the interaction to the Detector to get a risk score from there instead.
 After the Detector calculates and sends the score, the Enforcer will enforce the request accordingly.